ASGAlex/flame_spatial_grid/doc/getting_started.md

 cellBuilderNoMap: onBuildNewCell,
 ```

 All done!
-Now, you indigo square will never be alone!
+Now, your indigo square will never be alone!
 This was a simplest cell builder in the system. `TiledMapLoader` and `WorldLoader` classes
 provides much more powerful builders especially for working with tiles on a map.